10 Car Repairs You’ve Probably Wasted Money On

 When you buy new tires, they need to be balanced by the installer.
 Beyond that, it is not necessary to pay someone to do the job unless you notice an obvious handling problem.
-Tire rotation, however, is a good idea every 5,000 to 6,000 miles to even out tread wear, especially if you have a front-wheel drive vehicle, where the front tire treads wear out about three times as fast as the rears.
+Tire rotation, however, is a good idea every 5,000 to 6,000 miles (8,000 to 10,000 kilometres) to even out tread wear, especially if you have a front-wheel drive vehicle, where the front tire treads wear out about three times as fast as the rears.

 Now that you know which services can be eliminated, check out the ultimate car maintenance schedule.